fricze/observable-gallery/display-photos.md

 </div>
 ```

-As you see there's one component left to implement. `app-photo` that displays single photo.
+As you see there’s one component left to implement. `app-photo` that displays single photo.
 In component code we declare one `Input`

 ```typescript
 @Input() photo: { description: string; };